Combining single cell datasets after pre-processing

 Figure 2: Workflow - Combining datasets

 You’ve reached the end of this session!
 You may be interested in seeing an example history and workflow.
-Note that the workflow will require changing of the column containing the batch metadata depending on how you are running it.
+Note that the workflow might require changing of the column containing the batch metadata depending on how you are running it and checking the order of the combined datasets.
 The final object containing the total the reads can be found in this Galaxy History on UseGalaxy EU.

-To discuss with like-minded scientists, join our Matrix/Element chatroom to discuss with fellow users of Galaxy single cell analysis tools!
+feedback To discuss with like-minded scientists, join our Galaxy Training Network chatspace in Slack and discuss with fellow users of Galaxy single cell analysis tools on #single-cell-users

 We also post new tutorials / workflows there from time to time, as well as any other news.